 From the wild and see-through blue waters of Porto Covo, the amazing views over the beach of Odeceixe, to the deserted plateaus around the Carrapateira.

 The surprises nature has to offer, such as the colourful carpets of flowers, the aroma of herbs near the creeks, and the storks’ nests on the coastal cliffs, like nowhere else in the world!

-Find peaceful beaches, some deserted, where you can relax from your hiking efforts.
+Find peaceful beaches, some deserted ones, where you can relax from your hiking efforts.
 In the countryside, enjoy the streams and rivers, a much welcome relief from the heat on hotter days.

 Also, you have the opportunity to experience the authenticity, the culture, the heritage, and the ways of life of the people, in small villages and towns like Aljezur, Vila do Bispo, and Sagres.